MillicentAbban/Power-BI/Family Leave/README.md

-# The analysis summarizes data on the number of paid and unpaid leave weeks ,offered by various companies
+## The Maternal and Paternal Leave Analyses

-in different industries.
+The analysis summarizes data on the number of paid and unpaid leave weeks ,offered by various companies in different industries.
 It includes the number of companies, industries and the number of weeks given or not given.

 The tools used for this analysis is Power Bi

-## Some Question I sort to answer were :
+### Some Question I sort to answer were :

 i.
 The Total Number Companies